 "To success?" he offered hesitantly, handing them around.

 "No," Kevin corrected, accepting his and raising it high.
 "To Miss Eugennia Welch.
-May she soon be the bluestocking on my knee."
+May she soon fall under my heiress objective."

 "To Miss Welch," Nigel and Giles chorused, and this time all three glasses were enthusiastically drained.